-3.3.2.2 Minimum submittal requirements for Shell Only Construction Permit
+3.3.2.2 Specific Requirements for Construction Permit (Building Shell Only)

-(Work authorized by the Shell Only Construction Permit is limited to foundations and superstructure work in addition to site preparation work (demolition, site grading, utility excavation/installation/relocation and related site preparation work).
+Requests for a Construction Permit (Building Shell Only) for the CM/GC and Design-Build delivery methods are limited foundations and superstructure work in addition to site preparation work (demolition, site grading, utility installation/relocation and related site preparation work).
+The Construction Permit (Building Shell Only) consists of a letter issued by the State Marshal's Office.